Sign up to create your custom IntoAlbania trip

 Berat is nationally renowned for its delicious meant-based culinary tradition.
 Depending on how hungry you feel, you may choose to stay around the castle.
 While leaving the castle, you will run across several taverna-style restaurants serving traditional cuisine.

 If you feel like descending into town, we suggest either Homemade Food Lili or Mangalemi restaurants, located within the neighborhood of the same name.
-Both are superb and affordable but, for more information, click on their names so you can choose for yourself!
+Both are superb and affordable.

 If you do choose to come down to Mangalem, make sure to stop by the Ethnographic Museum if you would like to learn more about the culture and lifestyle of Berat throughout the ages.